-- master: this is the instance that all data-modification operations should be directed to - slave: on this instance, we'll start a replication applier, and this will fetch data from the master database's write-ahead log and apply its operations locally
+- master: this is the instance where all data-modification operations should be directed to - slave: this is the instance that replicates the data from the master.
+We will start a replication applier on it, and it will fetch data from the master write-ahead log and apply its operations locally

-For the following example setup, we'll use the instance tcp://master.domain.org:8529 as the master, and the instance tcp://slave.domain.org:8530 as a slave.
+For the following example setup, we will use the instance tcp://master.domain.org:8529 as the master, and the instance tcp://slave.domain.org:8530 as a slave.